Community Engagement Development Manager

 +44 (0) 24 7652 3533

-Mark Hinton is the Community Engagement Development Manager for CLL, as well as with the Community Engagement team of the University's central Engagement Group.
-He works with the third sector in the sub-region to raise awareness of opportunities for adult learners at the University of Warwick, to build long-term relationships between the University and communities across the region, and to encourage and facilitate good practice in University-Community Engagement.
+Mark Hinton is Community Engagement Development Manager for CLL, as well as for the University's central Strategy Group.
+He works with the third sector in the sub-region to raise awareness of opportunities for adult learners at the University of Warwick, to build long-term relationships between the University and local communities with lower HE participation rates, and to encourage and facilitate good practice in University-Community Engagement.

 Mark has a BA in Drama, and before joining Warwick in 2013 already had 25 years’ experience working in community settings as an artist, a social entrepreneur, and a community engagement consultant.
 From 2005 to 2010, he was sponsored by the Joseph Rowntree Charitable Trust as a 'Visionary for a Just and Peaceful World' to develop innovative and effective new models of intercultural community bridge-building.

 Recent Publications, Papers given, and Events facilitated